-Bipolar Affective Disorder: Individuals with bipolar can alternate between manic and depressive states while acting normal in between.
+Individuals with bipolar can alternate between manic and depressive states while acting normally.

-Persistent Depressive Disorder: This is when an individual suffers from feelings of depression for more time than not over the course of two years.
+This is when an individual suffers from feelings of depression for more time than not over two years.
 They may have brief moments where they feel better, but these will last for less than two months.

-Postpartum Depression: This type of depression can actually be onset before the baby is even born.
+This type of depression can onset before the baby is born.
 While many new moms suffer from mood swings after the initial birthing process, postpartum depression is much more severe and longer-lasting.
 If severe enough, this disorder can even lead to psychosis.

-Premenstrual Dysphoric Disorder (PMDD): In PMDD the symptoms of PMS that relate to mood become much more intense.
-These can include drastic mood swings, feeling sad or hopeless, severe stress, and the inability to concentrate.
+In PMDD, the symptoms of PMS related to mood become much more intense.
+These can include drastic mood swings, sadness or hopelessness, severe stress, and the inability to concentrate.